jessebmiller/treacherous-winds/src/playbooks/rogue.md

 - Inflict precise harm
 - Impress, frighten, or confuse them
 - Create and opportunity for escape

+Risk ideas:
-- Avoid suffering harm
+- suffer harm
-- Avoid a tough spot
+- Be put in a tough spot
-- Avoid a turn for the worse
+- Gain a reputation

 ## Sneak attack